bigfix/developer.bigfix.com/site/pages/relevance/guide/basics/singular-and-plural.md

 A: short
 {% endqna %}

 Although the result is a plural substring type, there is only a single value.
-In fact, as you saw in the last section, a plural expression can return no value at all, without incurring an error.
+As you saw in the last section, a plural expression can return no value at all, without incurring an error.

 ````